viblo/pymunk/docs/html/_sources/advanced.rst.txt

 First off, Pymunk is a pythonic wrapper around the C-library Chipmunk.

-To wrap Chipmunk pymunk uses Cffi.
-On top of the Cffi wrapping is a handmade pythonic layer on top to make it nice to use from Python programs.
+To wrap Chipmunk Pymunk uses CFFI.
+On top of the CFFI wrapping is a handmade pythonic layer to make it nice to use from Python code.

 Why CFFI?
 ---------